Livermore police standoff ends with home invasion suspect in custody

 #Livermore police trying to get armed robbery suspect out of his home on Coronado Way.
 Suspect is man between 20-30 years old.
 Say he robbed neighbor at gunpoint, ran home.
 Holed up inside. pic.twitter.com/bNZ2LdnRUK— Elissa Harrington (@ElissaABC7) April 24, 2018

+Police said the man entered his neighbor's home on Wagner Drive Tuesday morning and held up the person inside, but would not say what the suspect took from the home.

-Sources told ABC7 News they believed the suspect was armed and were using drones to gather information at the scene.
+Sources told ABC7 News they believed the suspect was armed with a hand gun and were using drones to gather information at the scene.

-Police said at least 10 people have been evacuated from homes in the area as a precaution.
+Police said at least 10 people were evacuated from homes in the area and transported in armored vehicles.
+"SWAT team came to my parents house in their vehicle and escorted them and took them to a secluded location, but I know they are safe at a residence nearby," neighbor's relative Doug McCallister said.

+ABC7 News was told the suspect is someone known to the neighborhood and that neighbors have had problems with him before breaking into cars and things of that nature.

 It is 2pm and we are continuing to negotiate for a peaceful resolution.— Livermore PD (@LivermorePolice) April 24, 2018